rocketbot-cl/MicrosoftWord/docs/Manual_MicrosoftWord.md

 ### Delete paragraph

-Delete paragraph from the document.
+Delete a paragraph from the document.
+If tables are included, the Find Text in Paragraph command should be used to locate the paragraph to be deleted.
 |Parameters|Description|example|
 | --- | --- | --- |
 |Session|File session|Word1|